john-cornell/GPTNet/README.md

 Package available from Nuget at JC.GPT.NET

 Currently license is GPL-3, largely to stop people being stupid enough to include very early software in commercial products.
 When it is more advanced, I will switch it to something more open.
 I have no desire to limit its use, just don't want to cause anyone pain.

+Next Up:
+Add support for other LLMs
+Token counting and summarisation of older messages Investigate dependency injection frameworks to handle other LLMs